-The Council on American-Islamic Relations, Michigan chapter (CAIR-MI) is offering internships to undergraduate and graduate students.
-CAIR-MI’s mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims and build coalitions that promote justice and mutual understanding.
+The Council on American-Islamic Relations, Michigan chapter (CAIR-MI) offers internships to undergraduate and graduate students.
+CAIR-MI’s mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims and build coalitions which promote justice and mutual understanding.

 Operations/ Administrative Intern - Assist with office operations and fundraising.

 News & Communications – Write for blogs, assist with newsletters, research.

 Legal Internships and Clerkships - Assist CAIR-MI Staff Attorney Lena Masri in legal writing, research, client follow-up and more.

 Safe Spaces Intern - Research information and help organize projects.
 Implement Muslim family policies in institutions.
 Undergrad students and especially law students are encouraged to apply.

 Media Outreach Intern - Research and report findings of Islamophobia to community.
 Assist in projects reaching out to American Muslim community; phone banking, events, etc.

 Video Campaigns and Media Intern - Develop, edit and oversee production of bi-weekly CAIR-MI video updates and other projects.
 Update CAIR-MI website.
 Intern should be knowledgeable in video and computer editing software; should have a high quality digital video recorder.
 For interns with prior knowledge of graphic arts, and preferably IT.

 Government Affairs Intern - Advocate civil rights and liberties issues to state elected officials via calls, mailing letters, arranging appointments and attending elected officials coffee hours, oversee CAIR-MI voter registration drive, alert and organize Michigan Muslim community to advocate or oppose political actions effecting civil rights and liberties issues.